pebra/blog/source/_posts/Useful-commands-when-interacting-with-Apache-Kafka-from-the-command-line.md

 ### Consume messages encoded in Avro

+**EDIT:** The kafka-avro-console-consumer is not part of the package I linked above.
+It is part of the confluent suite.
+You can get it [here](https://www.confluent.io/download/).
 Another cool feature of Kafka is that it plays well with the [Apache Avro](http://avro.apache.org/docs/current/) format.
 To consume messages encoded in Avro simply run the following command to get the decoded messages.

 ``` bash